Canadian Museum For Human RightsCurrently Closed

 - Tags: Museum, Family And Kids

-About Canadian Museum For Human Rights, Winnipeg
+Canadian Museum For Human Rights - Review

 Visit the first national museum of Canada to understand the social subject called human rights.
 Understanding this subject will give you an insight on the importance of human rights.
 Numerous interactive exhibits on digital technology, films, videos and arts are designed and organized for visitors to educate and inspire them.